namitms/FindMeFoodTrucks/KnownIssues.md

 1. Azure App Gateway and Azure API management layers are not introduced
 1. Infrastructure provisioning (Infrastructure as Code) is not implemented
 1. Integration tests are not included in the test suite
+1. Boundary checking for parameters and enriching responses with relevant error codes are not implemented yet.